-The time-sequential model applies constraints on certain gas generators that are in congested parts of the gas network or have limited on-site fuel storage.
-These constraints are informed by modelling and analysis using the gas supply model.
-Insights from the gas supply model may inform generator build or retirement decisions or appropriate locations for new gas generation.
+The time-sequential model applies constraints on certain gas generators or aggregations of generators that are in congested parts of the gas network or have limited on-site fuel storage.
+These constraints are informed by modelling and analysis using of the East Coast Gas Market.
+Insights from the gas model may inform generator build or retirement decisions or appropriate locations for new gas generation.
+See Section 4 for more information on gas supply modelling.